alexverboon/PSMDATP/README.md

     <img src="./media/small_psmdatp.png" alt="PSMDATP Logo" >
 </p>

-Welcome to the Microsoft Defender Advanced Threat Protection PowerShell module!
+Welcome to the Microsoft Defender for Endpoints PowerShell module!

-This module is a collection of easy-to-use cmdlets and functions designed to make it easy to interface with the Microsoft Defender Advanced Threat Protection API.
+This module is a collection of easy-to-use cmdlets and functions designed to make it easy to interface with the Microsoft Defender for Endpoint API.

 ## Motivation

 I created this PowerShell module for MDATP for the following reasons:

 1. Advance my PowerShell skills
-2. Provide an easy way to interact with MDATP through PowerShell because I prefer automation over manual tasks
+2. Provide an easy way to interact with MDE through PowerShell because I prefer automation over manual tasks

 ## Prerequisites